← Back to blog

 Turning off non-essential notifications.
 Every ping, buzz, and banner is an interruption.
 Most of them are not urgent, not important, and not something you asked for.
 Turning them off is a five-minute task that permanently reduces the number of times your attention gets pulled away from whatever you're doing.
 The mental clarity from not being yanked in twelve directions throughout the day has been significant.

 Imposing a digital sunset.
 All screens off at least an hour before bed.
-I replaced late-night browsing with reading, which not only helped me fall asleep faster but improved the quality of my sleep noticeably.
-This single habit has had a bigger effect on my energy and focus than any productivity technique I've tried.
+I replaced late-night browsing with a reading routine, and the improvement in my sleep quality has been the single most profound benefit of this entire approach.
+Not just falling asleep faster, but deeper, more restorative sleep that changed my energy and focus the following day.
+This one habit has had a bigger effect on my performance than any productivity technique I've tried.

 The real cost of not doing this